aliyasyeddd/Pumpkin-s-Purrfect...-Meme-Picker/README.md

 |  **Local Data Module (data.js)** | Stores all cat meme data |

 ---
+## 📚 What We Have Studied
+> - Here are the key JavaScript concepts covered while building this project 🧩
+> - Concepts practiced include:
+for...of, import/export, radio & checkbox inputs, querySelector, getElementsByClassName, classList.remove, .includes(), .filter()

+---

 ## 🌿 Lessons Learned
 > - Strengthened DOM manipulation and event handling skills